department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/secure-messaging/research/2023-01-patient-safety-notice-usability-testing/conversation-guide.md

 - Does the participant notice the Veterancrisisline.net link?
 - Does the participant notice "Your care team may take up to 3 days to reply."?
 - Does the participant understand when to seek more immediate help rather than use secure messaging.
-- Does the participant value the safety message and links provided?
+- Does the participant find the safety message and links provided helpful?

 ## Post-Task Interview - 5 minutes